Tributes & Memorials

 • Table games

-• Karaoke machines and CDs
+• Karaoke machines

 • Art and craft supplies

-Ashtabula Homes
+Ashtabula Apartments

 HFL Ashtabula Homes is a new construction, 21 unit apartment building for residents who are able to live in an independent living environment with supportive services.
 This development is located in Pasadena, California and opened its doors on October 15, 2003.